sgraham/libqbe/README.md

 For a slightly more involved example, see `hello.c`.

+## TODO

+- protos for all normal instrs
+- jmp/jnz
+- type_start/type_end
+- lq_data_ref (with offset)
+- debug info
+- unions
+- opaque types
+- github workflow to check various compilers, and build a 'release'

 ## Future plans

+Long term than the TODOs above which are just filling out the existing API:

 - The output of the library is identical to the command line tool (i.e. input suitable for `as`.
 I plan to have libqbe emit other formats in the future.